-Arizona Collegiate High School's motto is "Every person is the architect of their future".
+Arizona Collegiate High School's motto is "Come GRADUATE With Us!"
 This motto exemplifies Arizona Collegiate High School's student philosophy, in which our students and faculty constantly seek to learn new things, challenge their thinking, practice their skills and enhance their base of knowledge.